kelvinz/code-notes/courses/spark_docs.md

 Use the Eyebrow patch to position an object on a precise location on the user’s eyebrows, such as the middle of an eyebrow.
 	face => left/right inside end + left/right outside end + left/right top

+*eyelid patch*
+Use the Eyelid patch to position an object on a precise location on the user’s eyelid, such as the inside or outside corner of an eye.
+This patch also allows you to track the degree the eye is open.
+	face => left/right center position + left/right inside corner position + left/right outside corner position + left/right lower eyelid center position + left/right upper eyelid center position + left/right openness